 - Not getting enough free chlorine levels - If you’re not getting any warnings on your salt water chlorinator but you’re not getting enough free chlorine levels when testing your pool then there can be a couple of causes for this.
 Either your salt levels are low (check with a salt water testing strip and adjust salt levels as needed) or your cyanuric acid levels could be really low or high, test your CYA level and balance as needed.
 And if you have high cyanuric acid levels, you can easily lower them with some cyanuric acid removing enzymes.

 - Low output despite proper chemical levels - Now if your salt levels and chemical levels are where they’re supposed to be, maybe it’s time to give your salt cells a good cleaning.
 It doesn’t matter if your chlorinator is labeled as “self-cleaning”, you will still need to clean your salt water cells once in a while, although less often if you have a self-cleaning chlorinator.
 Click here to learn more on how self-cleaning chlorinators work.

 - Salt level readings wildly fluctuating - Chemically this isn’t possible since salt doesn’t really evaporate and the only reason why your salt levels should go down is if water is drained from the pool and the water is refilled, and it should only go up if salt is added to your pool.
 If it’s fluctuating then your salt cell’s probe is probably dirty or malfunctioning.
-To get an accurate reading of your salt levels, get some handy salt water testing strips.
+To get an accurate reading of your salt levels, get a Water TechniX Digital Test Meter so you can check as often as you want without worrying about running out of test strips.